+The Wireless Settings window opens.

-- 7. Click the Setup Bridge Mode Wireless Settings button. - 8.
-Enter the settings of the other router: - a.
-Select the WiFi network frequency (2.4 GHz or 5 GHz). - b.
-For 802.11ac mode, select 5 GHz. - c.
-In the Name (SSID) field, enter the WiFi network name (SSID). - d.
-In the Security Option section, select a radio button. - e.
-If prompted, type the passphrase (the WiFi password that you use to connect with WiFi to the other router). - 9.
+- 8. Specify the settings of the other router to which this router will connect: - a.
+Select the wireless network frequency (2.4 GHz or 5 GHz).
+For 802.11ac mode, select 5 GHz. - b.
+In the Name (SSID) file, enter the wireless network name (SSID). - c.
+In the Security Options section, select a radio button. - d.
+If prompted, type the WiFi password (network key) that you use to connect wirelessly to the other router. - 9.
 Click the Apply button.